 Our responsibility is to express an opinion on these financial statements based on our audit.
-We did not audit the financial statements of the Monroe County Board of Health, the Monroe County Health Center, or the Monroe County Public Library, which represent 70 percent, 63 percent and 99 percent, respectively, of the assets, net position and revenues of the aggregate discretely presented component units.
-Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Monroe County Board of Health, the Monroe County Health Center, and the Monroe County Public Library, is based solely on the report of the other auditors.
+We did not audit the financial statements of the Monroe County Board of Health and the Monroe County Health Center which represent an undetermined percentage of the assets, liabilities, net position, revenues, and expenses of the aggregate discretely presented component units.
+Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Monroe County Board of Health and the Monroe County Health Center is based solely on the report of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.